MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/tutorial-vscode-serverless-node-remove-resource.md

 ## Remove remote Azure resources

 The Functions App you created includes resources that can incur minimal costs (refer to [Functions Pricing](https://azure.microsoft.com/pricing/details/functions/)).
-To clean up the resources, right-click the Function App in the **Azure: Functions** explorer and select **Delete Function App**.

-You can also visit the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-side navigation pane, select the resource group that was created in the process of this tutorial, and then use the **Delete resource group** command.
+To clean up the resources, go to the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-side navigation pane, select the resource group that was created in the process of this tutorial, and then use the **Delete resource group** command.

 [!INCLUDE [Next steps for using VSCode extensions](../includes/tutorial-next-steps-vscode-extensions.md)]